oxfordindiasociety/ois-website/contents/people/devendra.md

 ---
 name: Devendra Meena
-title: Secretary, Sports
+title: Sports
 image: devendra.png
 email: sports
-order: 10
+order: 15
 ---

 Devendra is a DPhil student in Department of Oncology, University of Oxford.
-His scientific interest is Population Genetics and he is currently engaged in “People of the British Isles: Face of Britain” Project.Devendra is a DPhil student in Department of Oncology, University of Oxford.
 His scientific interest is Population Genetics and he is currently engaged in “People of the British Isles: Face of Britain” Project.